Submultiplicative norms and filtrations on section rings: Introduction

 More precisely, we say that two graded norms $N = \sum N_k$, $N' = \sum N_k'$ over $R(X, L)$ are \textit{equivalent} ($N \sim N'$) if the multiplicative gap between the graded pieces, $N_k$ and $N_k'$, is subexponential.
 This means that for any $\epsilon > 0$, there is $k_0 \in \nat^*$, such that for any $k \geq k_0$, we have

-Recall that any norm $N_k$ on $H^0(X, L^k)$ induces the Fubini-Study metric $FS(N_k)$ on $L^k$ through the associated Kodaira embedding, see (\ref{eq_fs_defn}).
-By Fekete's lemma, for any submultiplicative norm $N$, the sequence of metrics $FS(N_k)^{\frac{1}{k}}$ converges, as $k \to \infty$, to a (possibly only bounded from above and even null) metric on $L$, which we denote by $FS(N)$, cf. Lemma \ref{lem_fs_dini}. \begin{thm} Assume that a graded norm $N = \sum N_k$ over the section ring $R(X, L)$ of an ample line bundle $L$ is submultiplicative and $FS(N)$ is continuous.
+We now assume that $L$ is ample.
+Then for any $k \in \nat^*$, such that $L^{\otimes k}$ is very ample, any norm $N_k$ on $H^0(X, L^{\otimes k})$ induces the Fubini-Study metric $FS(N_k)$ on $L^{\otimes k}$ through the associated Kodaira embedding, see (\ref{eq_fs_defn}).
+By Fekete's lemma, for any submultiplicative norm $N$, the sequence of metrics $FS(N_k)^{\frac{1}{k}}$ converges, as $k \to \infty$, to a (possibly only bounded from above and even null) metric on $L$, which we denote by $FS(N)$, cf. Lemma \ref{lem_fs_dini}.
+We can now state our first main result. \begin{thm} Assume that a graded norm $N = \sum N_k$ over the section ring $R(X, L)$ of an ample line bundle $L$ is submultiplicative and $FS(N)$ is continuous.
 Then